 Baelo Claudia is an ancient Roman city lying on the shores of the Strait of Gibraltar in southern Spain.
-Settled at the end of the 2nd century BC, its history and subsequent development are closely associated with the salting industries and its maritime communication with North Africa.
+It was settled at the end of the 2nd century BC, and its history and subsequent development are closely associated with the salting industries and its maritime communication with North Africa.
 The ruins of Baelo Claudia with its theatre, temples, forum and basilica, and especially its large fish-salting factory testify to the city’s glory as an important and successful trading centre.

 Around the dawn of the new era, the city experienced a period of urban expansion while the first salting industries were rebuilt and made larger.
 Its strongest development was under the rule of Emperor Claudius (41-54 AD) who raised the city to the level of a Roman municipium with Roman rights.
 It was also at this time that Baelo received the name of Claudia.
 During this time the city acquired a large forum with monumental public buildings, three aqueducts guarantying water supply to the population and two factories for the production of garum (fish sauce).
 The city walls that had been built a few years before during the reign of Augustus were also completely rehabilitated.
 The economic peak was maintained well into the 2nd century AD.

-However the economic activity started to decline in the beginning of the 3rd century AD, perhaps due a major earthquake that took place at the time and that may have destroyed most of the city.
-In addition, the general socio-ecomonic crisis that occured in the empire during the 3rd century may have affected trade and commerce.
-The city experienced a slight recovery later in the century but by the 7th century, the town was abandoned.
+However, the economic activity started to decline at the beginning of the 3rd century AD, perhaps due to a major earthquake that took place at the time and that may have destroyed most of the city.
+Also, the general socio-economic crisis that occurred in the empire during the 3rd century may have affected trade and commerce.
+The city experienced a slight recovery later in the century, but by the 7th century, the town was abandoned.